sleepyOwl14/proximax-bc-docs/docs/sdks/migration.md

 In this new version, bootstrapping the network is not needed anymore.

-NEM2-SDK allows you create transactions for different networks in the same project by providing the network when creating transactions.
+XPX-Chain-SDK allows you create transactions for different networks in the same project by providing the network when creating transactions.

 ## Repositories